LiteSpeed Web Server: 5 Reasons to Make the Switch

 Yet again, LiteSpeed seems to be ahead of the competition.

 Apache and Nginx are open-source projects, meaning anyone can try and create a solution that implements HTTP/3 support.
-For example, Cloudflare were the first to code a patch that introduced the new standard to Nginx back in 2019.
+For example, experts from Cloudflare were the first to code a patch that introduced the new standard to Nginx back in 2019.
 The implementation was experimental, and reviews at the time suggested that it wasn’t perfect.
 A year later, Nginx’s own development team released a technology preview of HTTP/3 support for the web server.
 The final version is still being worked on.

 By contrast, LiteSpeed implemented QUIC in 2017, and two years later, they announced that both LSWS and OpenLiteSpeed support HTTP/3.
 The third version of the protocol can be used in a production environment, and the performance benefits are obvious.